-The best film to use in the Nikon N60 is going to be based on the lighting conditions, your lens, and if you want to use color or black & white.
+The best film to use in your Nikon N60 will depend on your lens, lighting conditions, and type of film you want to use.

-Kodak UltraMax 400 - A very good option for an array of lighting conditions.
-Using Kodak UltraMax 400 you should be able to handhold the N60 in the majority of scenarios.
+Kodak UltraMax 400 - A terrific selection for a diverse range of lighting conditions.
+Using Kodak UltraMax 400 you should be able to handhold the N60 in lots of scenarios.

-The emulsion is available in the 120 film format, to be used in a medium format camera.
+It can also be bought in the 120 film format, for use with a medium format camera.

-Kodak Gold 200 - A staple film stock that started production in the mid-1980s.
-Kodak Gold 200 has the look and feel of snapshots from the 80s and 1990s.
-For the classic experience use a flash.
+Kodak Gold 200 - A staple film that was released in the mid-1980s.
+Kodak Gold 200 produces the look of home snapshots from the 1980s and 1990s.
+For the authentic photography experience use an on-camera flash.

-Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the appearance the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
+Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is known for.

-There are also ISO 800 and 160 emulsions of Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 film are also available to purchase.
+There are also ISO 160 and ISO 800 versions of Portra.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also available to buy.

 Black and White Film